Hibbing Community College

-Pharmacy technician, solar photovoltaic, elder care/gerontology, industrial systems technology, professional truck driver
+Pharmacy technician, elder care/gerontology, industrial systems technology, professional truck driver

 Hibbing Community College offers convenient on-campus housing.
 Apply early.
 Cardinal Hall is a popular and convenient option for students.
 For more information, contact Housing Director Matt Johnson at firstname.lastname@example.org or 218-263-2911.

 Hibbing Community College offers convenient parking for students and guests, including ample handicapped access parking.
 Escort service is available upon request.